UbiquityDotNET/Llvm.NET/docfx/llvm/articles/InternalDetails/LlvmBindingsGenerator-Overview.md

 Auto generation of the interop layer saves time and errors by moving tedious and error prone hand coding into a tool that is run as part of the regular automated builds.
 However, the job of auto generating for LLVM is not without some challenges.
 The original support for the interop in Ubiquity.NET.Llvm was done using a different tool that generated code, which then needed significant hand editing thereby defeating much of the value of the automated generation.
 In the process several challenges for the LLVM library were defined:

  1. There are several different ways that strings are provided as either out parameters or return value.
-    1. As a raw const char*, this basically is just an alias that the managed code must then copy into a managed System.String.
+    1. As a raw const char*, this basically is just an alias that the managed code must then copy into a managed System.String and leave the native pointer alone (no dispose).
     2. As an allocated buffer that the managed application will need to release through some sort of Dispose type API.
-        1. There are actually several such dispose APIs so the caller has to know which one to use
+        1. There are actually several such dispose APIs so the caller has to know which one to use for each case.
  1. LLVM-C uses a typedef LLVMBool as a return value for many functions, however the semantics of the return value depend on the function used.
 In some cases it is literally a boolean success(non-zero)/failure(zero) indication.
 While other functions use it as a status where